kraemer-lab/GRAPEVNE/docs/getting_started/tutorial-1seeds.md

 We will start by writing a vanilla Snakemake rule to copy the `seeds.txt` file from its source folder to a destination folder.
-After this, we will modify the rule to make it compliant as a Phyloflow module.
+After this, we will modify the rule to make it compliant as a GRAPEVNE module.

 To perform a simple copy operation in Snakemake we need to write a rule that provides (as a minimum):